 - Test your Page Titles.
-You can always use a tool to help you in testing your Titles for Pages.
+You can always use a tool to help you test your Titles for Pages.
 One of these tools is the Moz tool.
-For Blog Posts, if you use the Yoast SEO plugin for your Showit WordPress Blog SEO, the feature comes built-in.
+For Blog Posts, the feature comes built-in if you use the Yoast SEO plugin for your Showit WordPress Blog SEO.
 This feature usually comes with other WordPress plugins, too.
-However, keep in mind that if you want to use any other SEO plugin you will need the Advanced Showit subscription;
+However, keep in mind, if your intention is to use any other SEO plugin you will need the Advanced Showit subscription;

 Step 2.
 Meta Description

-The Meta Description is also shortly called a Description.
+The Meta Description shortly is called a Description, too.
 The Meta Description is a short page content description.
 The goal of the description is to grab attention and entice people to click on your Page or Post when displayed in search results.
 Below are some helpful tips to help you in writing a description for your Page(s) or Blog Post(s).

 What makes a good Meta Description?